romaricdrigon/romaricdrigon.github.io/_posts/2019-06-11-doctrine-inheritance.md

 commentIssueNumber: 4
 ---

 At a previous SymfonyLive conference [(slides here, in French)](https://speakerdeck.com/romaricdrigon/doctrine-en-dehors-des-sentiers-battus-7020e5ed-33a1-4f1d-9bf1-ea9062bdf5ed), I advised not to use Doctrine inheritance mapping.
-After a discussion with another developper last week, I realized the subject is worth an article with more details.
+After a discussion with another developer last week, I realized the subject is worth an article with more details.

 <!-- more -->